 A relaxing day by Lake Tahoe in summer

 The breeze, the trees, the soft sunlight, and the swing – I became a child too.
 Such carefree days are hard to come by these days!

 We saw and observed a mama ducky, a papa ducky, and their four children.
 We followed their path and were surprised to reach an enchanting pond full of lilypads and see how intelligent those five ducklings were!

 Embark on a 72-mile scenic journey

 The next day, we decided to take a round trip around the lake.
 The beautiful vistas along the road are a treasure.

 Must see places and things to do in Lake Tahoe in summer

-Lake Tahoe in summer is beautiful.
-The pleasant weather, beautiful sceneries and the gorgeous state parks to go for long hikes are just perfect.
-Also, there is plenty of scope to indulge in some lovely activities.
+The pleasant weather, beautiful sceneries, and gorgeous state parks to go for long hikes are just perfect.
+Also, there is plenty of scopes to indulge in some lovely activities.

 - Book a Half-Day Photographic Scenic Tour

-- Go for a 2-hrs cruise on the lake
+- Go for a 2-hrs cruise on the lake.

 - Book a Full-Day Narrated Bus Tour for Lake Tahoe and Squaw Valley